WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the API endpoint "[https://jsonplaceholder.typicode.com/todos/](https://jsonplaceholder.typicode.com/todos/)" asynchronously when the user clicks a button with the text "Get Data".
+**Question:8** Develop a JavaScript program that fetches data from the API endpoint "[https://jsonplaceholder.typicode.com/todos/](https://jsonplaceholder.typicode.com/todos/)" asynchronously when the user clicks a button with the text "Get Data".
 Upon clicking the button, change its text to a loader and initiate the API call.
 Upon receiving a response, update the button text to Get Data again and change p tag text to either "Data fetched" or "Failed to fetch data" based on the API call's success or failure.

 _Task breakdown:_